What does it mean when I retire?

 - If you decide to close or merge your practice but continue to work as an employee at another firm, it protects you from potential claims associated with the work you did when you owned your own practice.

-This coverage is application to all current and former OAA members.
+This coverage is applicable to all current and former OAA members.
 The only requirements are that you participated in the Indemnity Plan or have had Annual Practice Insurance with Pro-Demnity for a minimum of two years and paid all the premiums, levies, deductibles and taxes during that time.
 For those current or former OAA members who retired prior to January 1, 2003, the Pro-Demnity Retirement from Practice Program replaces similar coverage previously offered through the OAA Indemnity plan.

 When does it apply?